SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

    0   GetSimpleCMS 3.3.15 and before

 ```
-Everything looks good to go, so lets move on to the moment we've **ALL** been waiting for: using the exploit.
+Everything looks good to go, so let's move on to the moment we've **ALL** been waiting for: using the exploit.
 ## Using the GetSimpleCMS Exploit
 Before running the exploit, we should run the following command to ensure that our exploit works against the machine.